chantelwetzel-noaa/data_summary/doc/_main.md

 # English sole
  The most recent assessment of English sole was a data-moderate assessment conducted in 2013.
 Across available data, English sole have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 129,492 length observations, 7,970 age readings, and 26,433 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 77,288 length observations, 5,404 age readings, and 20,897 otoliths that are available to be aged.
-In California, since 2000, a total of 22,846 length observations, 0 age readings, and 1,630 otoliths have been collected In Oregon, since 2000, a total of 29,492 length observations, 0 age readings, and 13,742 otoliths have been collected In Washington, since 2000, a total of 24,950 length observations, 5,404 age readings, and 5,525 otoliths have been collected
+In California, since 2000, a total of 22,846 length observations, 0 age readings, and 1,630 otoliths have been collected.
+In Oregon, since 2000, a total of 29,492 length observations, 0 age readings, and 13,742 otoliths have been collected.
+In Washington, since 2000, a total of 24,950 length observations, 5,404 age readings, and 5,525 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 79,439 length observations, 898 age readings, and 14,902 otoliths that are available to be aged.